BillHertzing/StronglyTypedPhilote/ReadMe.md

 1) to be able to be written/read from a databases
 1) to provide the above capabilities in a secure and efficient manner

-Previously, the ATAP repositories / libraries have used a struct, not a class, for their implementation of `StronglyTypedId` (see the answer to this Stackoverflow question(TBD)), and the ServiceStack JSON serializers/deserializers.
+Previously, the ATAP repositories / libraries have used a struct, not a class, for their implementation of `StronglyTypedId` (see the answer to this StackOverflow question(TBD)), and the ServiceStack JSON serializers/deserializers.
 This repository focuses on extending Mssr.
-Levesque's code by incorporating the StronglyTypedId as one property of a class/record, and extending the JsonSerialzers' Converters to handle Interfaces, ISTID, and ICollection<ISTID>.
+Levesque's code by incorporating the StronglyTypedId as one property of a class/record, and extending the JsonSerialzers' Converters to handle `Interfaces`, `ISTID`, and `ICollection<ISTID>`.

 In the ATAP.Utilities repository, the choice of a specific serializer library is deferred until runtime, and controlled by a configuration setting.
 Unit tests there use a Fixture which implements a DI container `NInject` and supplies an `ISerializer` service. `Newtonsoft`, `Systrem.Text.Json`, and (soon, tbd, `ServiceStack`) are the specific implementation instances that supply the runtime service.

 Contrasting that, in this repository and for simplicity, `System.Text.Json` and `NewtonSoft` serializers for `StronglyTypedId` are implemented using individual hard-coded fixtures.
 Unit Tests are duplicated to use each Fixture, which results in files and classes having names ending in UnitTestsNewtonsoft001 and UnitTestsSystemTextJson001

 I'm looking for a better solution so that the Unit tests only have to be written once, and can be run against multiple fixtures each of which directly incorporates a single serialization library.
 Eventually dynamic loading of the serializer library will be supported, as well as a service implementation using ServiceStack.
+Please use the Issues for this repository if you would like to contribute.

 In Mssr.
 Levesque's work, he uses `ProductID` and `OrderId` as examples of concrete types for the abstract `StronglyTypedId`.
 In this repository, I've used `GuidStronglyTypedId` and `IntStronglyTypedId` as concrete records that implement Mssr.
 Levesque's abstract record.